 Dill: Specifically, dried dill.
 If you use fresh, you may want to add 2 teaspoons as dried dill has a more intense flavor.

-🔪 Pro tips & notes
+🔪 Pro Tips

 - If you don’t have a high-speed blender, you may want to grind the chilies and cumin seeds before adding them to the rest of the ingredients.

-💭 Common Questions
+💭 Frequently Asked Questions

 You can easily roast barbacoa cauliflower in the air fryer.
 The only drawback is that you may need 2 batches to cook all the cauliflower.
 Set the temperature to 300 F (150 C).
 After preheating, place the cauliflower in a single layer in the air fryer.
 Set the time for 10 minutes and shake the cauliflower after 5 minutes.
-You may need to adjust the timing depending on the size of the cauliflower florets and your individual air fryer.
+You may need to adjust the timing depending on the size of the cauliflower florets and your air fryer.

 Although any dish with dried chilies is bound to be spicy, making it yourself means you can control the heat.
 Rather than use 3 or 4 dried chilies, simply reduce the amount.
 After making the barbacoa paste, blend in dried chili flakes or a pinch of cayenne pepper if you decide it isn't spicy enough.

-Recipe
+👩🏻🍳 Recipe

 Roasted Barbacoa Cauliflower Tacos